lbain/lucybain/source/blog/2016/11-14-ela-conf-closing-thoughts.md

 ## Feels

 Oh man, so many feels!
 Certainly a great conference to go to if you need some girl power in your life.
 But more than that, I loved how the speakers nomalised the “woman experience.”
-Typical tech talks don’t mention __ or ___, but these both came up at Ela Conf.
-Typical women’s conversations don’t bring up __, but this came up too.
+Typical tech talks don’t mention musicals or baking, but these both came up at Ela Conf.
+Women generally don’t say “babies are really boring,” but this came up too.
 It felt like everyone had agreed to “this is a safe place to say things you wouldn’t normally - don’t hold back” and *massive* props to the organisers for creating and encouraging that vibe.

 ## Networking